 Ah, the early 1990’s: post-1980’s fads, but pre-90’s-grunge.
 Pop Culturally speaking, this was a weird time, with Hypercolor shirts and hats, Zoobas pants, and rat-tail hairstyles.
-Pauly Shore was a household name.
+Pauly Shore was a household name and “I’ve fall and I can’t get up” was on everybody’s lips.
 EMF, Jesus Jones, and Fine Young Cannibals were ruling the airwaves.
 And people were actually enjoying listening to Vanilla Ice in a non-ironic way as well.
 The NES was still a powerhouse and the new Super Nintendo and Sega Genesis were gearing up for battle and ready to suck the life out of our piggy banks.
 As far as video game based TV shows were concerned, there were a good number to choose from.
 One little gem comes to mind that appeared to mix the cartoon charm of Captain N with the live action hosting of The Super Mario Brother Super Show.
 That gem was Video Power.

 Beginning in 1990, produced by Bohbot Entertainment and Saban Entertainment, and filmed in the Kaufman Astoria Studios in New York City, Video Power had originally started out as a cartoon show with host segments.
 The host was “Johnny Arcade”, played by actor Stivi Paskoski.
 This brunette Zack Morris would preview games, give hints and tips and answer snail mail letters from kids.